rdiaz02/EvAM-Tools/README.md

 (If you get errors such as "docker: Error response from daemon: driver failed programming external connectivity on" you might want to restart the docker service).

-(We do not show Docker commands with `sudo`: it is possible to run docker without sudo; look a the Docker documentation in https://docs.docker.com/engine/security/rootless/ .)
+(We do not show Docker commands with `sudo`: it is possible, and generally preferable, to run docker without sudo; look a the Docker documentation in https://docs.docker.com/engine/security/rootless/ .)

 ### How to run the Shiny app from the Docker image